arangodb/docs/3.11/analyzers.md

 `frequency` + `norm` + `position`, and the `PHRASE()` AQL function requires `frequency` + `position` to be available.

+{% hint 'tip' %}
+You should only enable the features you require, as there is a cost associated with them.
+The metadata they produce needs to be computed and stored, requiring time and disk space.
+{% endhint %}

 The following *features* are supported:

 - **frequency**: track how often a term occurs.